rackerlabs/support-how-to/content/rackspace-email/email-migration-services.md

 | **Hosted Exchange Mailbox rename** | No charge | [Rackspace Email  mailboxes can be renamed inside your mail control panel.](/how-to/rename-a-rackspace-email-mailbox/) | Submit a support ticket requesting this service. |
 | **Mailbox data migrations** | No charge | Migrate data from **OneUser@domain**.com to **DifferentUser@domain**.com. | Submit a support ticket requesting this service. |

 **Note**: Charges for internal migration services are applied to the next month's statement.

 #### Self-service Exchange Upgrade Tool

-Customers can now schedule and run their own Hosted Exchange upgrades at rackspacemigrations.com.
-For more information, see the article [Upgrading to Exchange 2016](/how-to/upgrading-to-exchange-2016/).
+Customers can schedule and run their own Hosted Exchange upgrades at rackspacemigrations.com.
+For more information, see [Upgrading to Exchange 2016](/how-to/upgrading-to-exchange-2016/).